antonmi/octopus/README.md

 These kinds of translations can be expressed in declarative way via specifications expressed as a data structure.

 ### The solution
-The specification can be provided using a JSON data structure that describes the behavior of a service.
+The specification can be provided using a JSON data structure that describes the interface to a service.
 The client library code is generated from the specification.
-The JSON chosen as the specification language because it is easy to translate to Elixir data structures:
+The JSON is chosen as the specification language because it is easy to translate to Elixir data structures:
 JSON objects are translated to maps, JSON arrays are translated to lists, etc.

 Consider a simple example.
 Let's say we are going to use the [Agify](https://agify.io/) service.
 It predicts age of a person by name.